 Documentary The Cooler Bandits exposes the drama of felons re-entering society after 20 years in prison

 The Cooler Bandits follows four friends struggling to re-enter society after 20 years in prison, only to confront their future in the old neighborhood.
 Told through lyrical verite footage, poetry, prose and the music of the streets, this feature documentary with companion book provides candid first person accounts inside the lives of four felons to illuminate the personal and societal devastation that our criminal justice policies have spawned.
-Professional photographer John Lucas and Emmy Award-winning producer Julie Janata have partnered to create a film to humanize the plight of those who have ‘paid their dues to society,’ but still wear the brand of felon for the rest of their lives.
+Professional photographer John Lucas created a film to humanize the plight of those who have ‘paid their dues to society,’ but still wear the brand of felon for the rest of their lives.

 We are close to completing production and are seeking tax-deductible donations to begin postproduction.

 Welcome to the United States: The World’s Biggest Jailer.
 The US has the highest rate of incarceration of any country in the world.
 According to 2003 US Department of Justice estimates, one in three African-American males can expect to go to prison.

 Communities of color have been disproportionately affected.
 Black non-Hispanic males had an imprisonment rate (3,119 per 100,000 U.S. residents) that was more than 6 times higher than white non-Hispanic males (487 per 100,000), and almost 3 times higher than Hispanic males (1,193 per 100,000)